ankitects/anki-manual/src/getting-started.md

     A: O

 After confirming that you are correct, you tell Anki how well you remembered the answer, and Anki will choose when to show you the card again.
-For example, Anki might choose a 30 day interval for the card.
-After 30 days, Anki will show you the card again.
+If, for example, Anki decides to show you the card again in 30 days, we say the card has a 30 day interval.

 #### Types of Cards